 WHAT YOU NEED TO KNOW

 It is important to choose the right brush for you.
 I have kept my eye open for one for a couple of years now.
 Specifically one with minimal plastic, ethically sourced and no animal bristles.
-I got a long armed body brush (this one) from the Body Shop a few years ago but find the bristles very hard so stopped using it.

 - Most people like to do it just before showering / bathing so that you can wash off the dead skin cells